yasiryagi/helpdesk/roles/content-curators/README.md

 ```

 ### Censoring
-The first step to perform if a video or channel is not in line with the Terms is to censor it.
+The first step to perform if a video or channel is not in line with the testnet Terms of Service is to censor it.

-If the Curator has "Maintainer" permsission for a Channel or Video, this is done by the following [CLI](https://github.com/Joystream/joystream/tree/master/cli) command `joystream-cli media:curateContent`.
+If the Curator has "Maintainer" permission for a Channel or Video, this is done by the following [CLI](https://github.com/Joystream/joystream/tree/master/cli) command `joystream-cli media:curateContent`.
 Suppose you want to censor a Video with `entityId` 300:
 ```
 $ joystream-cli media:curateContent --className 10 --status Censored --id 300
 ```

-If it's a small infraction, you can try to reach out to the creator, and have them make the modification required.
+If it's a minor issue, you can try to reach out to the creator, and have them make the modification required.
 If the issue gets resolved, you can reverse the censoring by:

 ```
 $ joystream-cli media:curateContent --className 10 --status Accepted --id 300